Cambodia top places travel guide

 The happiness went out of control, when they asked for USD 30 as the Cambodia Visa on Arrival fee, contrary to USD 35, as was mentioned on their website (in October 2016).
 “An extra 5 dollar bill, I can use it to pay for my tuk-tuk,” I thought.

-So yea, getting a Cambodia Visa on Arrival is quick and easy but is it the best among all other options: an eVisa, and a regular visa?
+So yeah, getting a Cambodia Visa on Arrival is quick and easy but is it the best among all other options: an eVisa, and a regular visa?
 Let’s find out.

 Also, read my Cambodia Travel Guide if you are still planning your itinerary.
-I don’t really suggest you take a package tour as Cambodia is a budget destination.
-By planning your own itinerary you can save a lot of money.
-To get a better understanding of how much a holiday can cost there read my cost of travel in Cambodia blog.
+I don’t suggest you take a package tour as Cambodia is a budget destination.
+By planning your itinerary you can save a lot of money.
+To get a better understanding of how much a holiday can cost there read my Cost of Travel in Cambodia blog.

 Now let’s get to the topic at hand and discuss which Cambodia visa for Indians is best.